Clopidogrel, 75 mg 28 pcs

 Prevention of atherothrombotic disorders in adult patients:

-– after myocardial infarction (from several days to less than 35 days) ischemic stroke (from 7 days to less than 6 months) or with diagnosed peripheral artery occlusive disease;
+– after a myocardial infarction (with a duration from several days to less than 35 days) ischemic stroke (with a duration from 7 days to less than 6 months) or with diagnosed occlusive disease of the peripheral arteries;

 – with acute coronary syndrome: